bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 #### 4.b.3.
 Sunrise/sunset -> binary `is_daylight` variable

 Cycling is much more dangerous at night, so I found a 2011 sunrise/sunset calendar for the Washington, DC area at <https://www.sunearthtools.com/solar/sunrise-sunset-calendar.php>.
-Used Excel to create CSVs and loaded them into a MySQL table:
+I used Excel to create CSVs and loaded them into a MySQL table with Pentaro ELT:

     +---------+------+
     | Date    | date |